dereuromark/cakephp-shim/README.md

 - Auto-adds Timestamp behavior if `created` or `modified` field exists in table.

 ## Helpful links
-When planning to upgrade, you should look into [upgrade app for 3.x/4.x](https://github.com/dereuromark/upgrade) as well as the [rector tool](https://github.com/rectorphp/rector).
+When planning to upgrade, you should look into official [upgrade docs](https://book.cakephp.org/5/en/appendices/5-0-upgrade-guide.html) as well as the linked upgrade tool.
 They both contain tons of more ideas on how to get code aligned with the current direction of the framework to reduce friction in the long run.
+Also see my blog post [dereuromark.de/2023/09/28/cakephp-5-upgrade-guide/](https://www.dereuromark.de/2023/09/28/cakephp-5-upgrade-guide/).